namshi/slim-slider/README.md

 ```
 ## `setPan()` to temporarly stop the  slider.
 A method that disables panning on the slider so another party can take over the control.
-i.e: we've been using SlimSlider alongside with [PhotoViewJs](https://github.com/namshi/Photoviewjs) and we want in some situation to give control to it of Panning, so simple you can simple `setPan(false)` to turn off (without destroying) slider, and `setPan(true)` to give control back to it.
+i.e: we've been using SlimSlider alongside with [PhotoViewJs](https://github.com/namshi/Photoviewjs) and we want in some situation to give control to it of Panning, so simply you can `setPan(false)` to turn off (without destroying) slider, and `setPan(true)` to give control back to it.

 ## Events
 `after.slim.init`: fires after slider initiation.